melquilegend/school/readme.md

 # Security Vulnerabilities

-If you discover a security vulnerability within SMS, please send an e-mail to H.R.
-Shadhin via [dev@hrshadhin.me](mailto:dev@hrshadhin.me).
+If you discover a security vulnerability within SMS, please send an e-mail via [melquilegend@gmail.com](mailto:melquilegend@gmail.com).
 All security vulnerabilities will be promptly addressed.

 # License